juanfernandes/juanfernandes-uk/src/notes/weeknotes-4.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-title: 'Weeknotes #4'
+title: "Weeknotes #4"
-description: It's been another tiring week, but I felt it went by fairly quickly.
+description: "It's been another tiring week, but I felt it went by fairly quickly.
   Tiring because I did about ten hours of driving this week to my new contract.
-But I made some progress on my freelance project.
+But I made some progress on my freelance project."
 keywords:
   - week notes
   - weeknotes
   - notes
   - contract
   - work
   - freelance
   - online shop
   - e-commerce
   - contract
   - contracting
-postImage: "/v1579162295/og.jpg"
-date: 2019-03-03T15:30:01.236+00:00
+date: 2019-03-03T15:30:01Z
-tags:
-- notes

 ---
-It's been another tiring week, but I felt it went by fairly quickly.
+It's been another tiring week, but I felt it went by fairly quickly.{.lead}

 Tiring because I did about ten hours of driving this week to my new contract.
 It's in Lowestoft and it takes me about an hour and 10 mins each way.
 I will only have to do this for a couple of weeks  - after that, I will work remotely three days a week.